The Future City Experience

 If you are an educator or a Girl Guide or Scout unit leader, register to participate in this year’s Future City Experience by filling out our registration form.
 Once you fill out the form, we will follow up with you to ensure you have access to the Future City Manual (available in English and French) and will ensure that you have access to our live Q&A and virtual mentors.

 Future City Experience Showcase

 After students have completed their city, they participate in the Future City Experience Showcase.
 At the Showcase, student teams will participate in an opening ceremony and have an opportunity to receive feedback on their models from a team of engineers.
 Each student team will be slotted for private feedback and a live Q&A session with engineers.

 Teams will be recognized for outstanding performance and innovation with successful submissions receiving a stamp of approval from an engineer.
 Select teams may also receive special media attention and recognition for their engineering achievements.

 - Virtual mentor: Only those that register their participation in the Future City Experience by January 28, 2022 will be considered.
 Please note, we cannot guarantee that everyone who signs up to participate by this deadline will be paired with a virtual mentor.

 - Registration to participate in the Future City Experience will close January 28, 2022.

-- Student teams will need to submit a recorded presentation of their future city model by April 25th one week prior to the Future City Experience Showcase event taking place on May 5, 2021.
+- Student teams will need to submit a recorded presentation of their future city model prior to the Future City Experience Showcase event taking place in May 2022.
 Student teams will then be invited to attend the live virtual event and listen to a special keynote speaker.